arfiusaldinofficial/arfiusaldinofficial/readme.md

 Including him, Arfius Al-din have four family members.
 His father, Md.
 Alauddin Mridha is an Industrialist and Managing Director of Sun Solar Power Plant Ltd., and his Mother, Lutfun Nahar Meeta, is a housewife.
 He has a younger brother, and his name is Mashrif Al Din.

+#### His Quotes:
-*His Quotes:* My curiosity pushes myself to explore innovative things to do and I always do consider, my success as an inspiration and my failure as a new experience.
+*My curiosity pushes myself to explore innovative things to do and I always do consider, my success as an inspiration and my failure as a new experience*

 © Copyright *Arfius Al-din*.
 All Rights Reserved